National Shrine of Our Lady of Champion: Apparitions of 1859

-Adele Brise was born in Belgium in 1831.
+Adele Brice was born in Belgium in 1831.
 Together with her parents, she immigrated to Wisconsin in 1855.
 In early October 1859, Adele reported seeing a woman clothed in dazzling white, a yellow sash around her waist, and a crown of stars on her flowing blonde locks.
 The lady was surrounded by a bright light, and stood between two trees, a hemlock and a maple.
-Brise was frightened by the vision and prayed until it disappeared.
+Brice was frightened by the vision and prayed until it disappeared.
 When she told her parents what she had seen, they suggested that a poor soul might be in need of prayers.

-The following Sunday, October 8, 1859, Brise saw the apparition a second time while walking to Mass in the community of Bay Settlement.
+October 9, 1859, Brice saw the apparition a second time while walking to Mass in the community of Bay Settlement.
 Her sister and another woman, Marie Theresa VanderMissen (1822–1898), were with her at the time, but neither saw anything.
 She asked the parish priest for advice and he told her if she saw the apparition again, she should ask it, "In the Name of God, who are you and what do you wish of me?"

 Returning from the Mass, she saw the apparition a third time, and this time posed the question the priest had told her to ask.
 The apparition replied, "I am the Queen of Heaven, who prays for the conversion of sinners, and I wish you to do the same."
-Brise was also given a mission to "gather the children in this wild country and teach them what they should know for salvation."
+Brice was also given a mission to "gather the children in this wild country and teach them what they should know for salvation."

-Brise, who was aged 28 at the time of the apparitions, devoted the rest of her life to teaching children.
+Brice, who was aged 28 at the time of the apparitions, devoted the rest of her life to teaching children.
 She initially traveled on foot from house to house, but later opened a small school.
-Other women joined her in her work and formed a community of sisters according to the rule of the Third Order Franciscans, although Brise never took public vows as a nun.
-Brise died on July 5, 1896.
+Other women joined her in her work and formed a community of sisters according to the rule of the Third Order Franciscans, although Brice never took public vows as a nun.
+Brice died on July 5, 1896.

 Chapel

 Early history

-The original chapel was a 10x12 foot wooden structure built by Lambert Brise, Adele's father, at the site of the Marian apparition.
+The original chapel was a 10x12 foot wooden structure built by Lambert Brice, Adele's father, at the site of the Marian apparition.
 Isabella Doyen donated the 5 acre around the spot, and a larger (24x40 foot) wooden church was built in 1861.
 This chapel bore the inscription "Notre Dame de bon Secours, priez pour nous" (“Our Lady of Good Help, pray for us”), giving the shrine its original name.
 The site became a popular pilgrimage site, and the chapel was soon too small to accommodate the growing number of devotees.
 A larger brick chapel was built in 1880 and dedicated by Francis Xavier Krautbauer, the second Bishop of Green Bay.
 A school and convent were also built on the site in the 1880s.